hackclub/hackclub/workshops/backjack/README.md

  ```

- Now we got to add this card inside the list of card for the player, to do that we use a special object use to add an element inside a vector called ` .push_back() ` including the element you want to add :
+ Now we got to add this card inside the card list for the player, to do that we use a special object use to add an element inside a vector called ` .push_back() ` including the element you want to add :

  ```C++
  Pl_card_cont = rand() 11 % 1;